junglok/tem-docs/docs/transfer/globus.md

 1. Left panel: your **personal collection** (GCP)

-   - Navigate to the folder and select the files/directories you want to transfer.
+   - Navigate to the folder and select the files/directories to transfer.

-2. Right panel: **remote collection** (HPC Storage like KISTI-GSDC)
+2. Right panel: **remote collection** (HPC storage like KISTI-GSDC)

    - **`TEM_Collection@KISTI-GSDC`**
    - Navigate to the destination directory.

-3. Click **Start** above the panel that represents the *destination* (depends on UI layout).
+3. Click **Start** above the panel representing the *destination* (this depends on the UI layout).

-To **download from the remote collection to your PC**, reverse which side is source/destination.
+To **download from the remote collection to your PC**, reverse the source and destination.

 Globus will:

 - Queue the transfer
-- Automatically retry on network glitches
+- Retry automatically on network glitches
 - Verify file integrity with checksums by default.

 ![Transfer request submitted](https://docs.globus.org/guides/tutorials/manage-files/images/transfer-files/filemgr-7.png)